 - seek to acknowledge the contribution of reviewers to the journal

-- encourage academic institutions to recognise peer-review activities as part of the scholarly process
+- encourage academic institutions to recognize peer-review activities as part of the scholarly process

 - monitor the performance of peer reviewers and take steps to ensure this is of high quality

-- develop and maintain a database of suitable reviewers, and update this on the basis of reviewer performance
+- develop and maintain a database of suitable reviewers, and update this based on reviewer performance

 - remove from the journal’s database any reviewers who consistently produce discourteous, poor quality or late reviews